shailensukul/CKA/Services-Networking/Services.md

 curl http://kubia.default.svc.cluster.local
 ```

-Note: You will not be able top ping a service IP because it is a virtual IP.
+Note: You will not be able to ping a service IP because it is a virtual IP.

 ## Connecting to services outside the cluster
 Endpoints sit in between a Service and the resource it links to.